Current student information

 Internal student survey

-Students in Aeronautics participate in the College's internal Student Online Evaluation (SOLE) survey at the end of the Autumn and the Spring terms.
-For information on SOLE results, including the outcomes of previous evaluations, please see student viewpoint.
+Students in Aeronautics participate in the College's internal Module Evaluation Questionnaire at the end of the Autumn, Spring and Summer terms.
+For information on student evaluation surveys, including the outcomes of previous evaluations, please see here

 Key information sets (KIS)

 Unistats provides a standardised set of information designed to be directly comparable sets of information about all full and part time undergraduate courses in all English Universities.
 They are designed to meet the information needs of prospective students trying to compare different courses from different Institutions.

 Links with industry and employers